hyron-group/reference/service-development/build-service.md

 The interface is like a loose coupling, through which services can interact with each other, like a normal library.

-The interface is like a loose coupling, through which services can interact with each other, like a normal library.
+To work with the hyron framework, you need to use the two types of interfaces below

-### **1. Used to communicate with hyron** :
+### **1. Hyron Service Interface**
-> contains the requestConfig function and possibly the accompanying processing functions, used to describe the routers that will be used to register the router.
+> Contains the ``requestConfig`` function and possibly the accompanying processing functions, used to describe the routers that will be used to register the router.
+>
 > It is usually contained in the router.js file

-### **2. Used to communicate with other services**
-> is the combination of controller functions that can be used by other services
-> It is usually contained in the index.js file

-First of all, let's start with type 1.

 In order to register routers, the router needs to know the information about that router, you can provide this information through the [requestConfig](../api-reference/HyronService.md) method.

 ### Example :

-./router.js
+./services/students/router.js
 ```js
 module.exports = require('./controller/StudentManager');
 ```